-- 1. The mission of the In Sync is to educate and inform the membership of ASP of educational programs, networking activities and social functions to strengthen the relationship of all members and the association.
+- 1. The mission of the ASP MAGAZINE is to educate and inform the membership of ASP of educational programs, networking activities and social functions to strengthen the relationship of all members and the association.
 To promote and cultivate creativity and diversity in imaging, business skills and evolving the profession.
 The implementation of this purpose is by writing and publishing editorial and advertising information that will be of beneficial service to all members of the association and to the industry as a whole. - a.
-The name of the ASP newsletter shall be In Sync. - b.
-The newsletter will be produced monthly for a total of eleven (11) publications. - c.
-Eleven (11) covers of In Sync must be ASP designated "Best in Show" or "Alternate Best in Show" images for the current year of publication.
-The remaining cover will be a photo of the new ASP Board of Directors and will be on the January issue. - d.
-All covers of In Sync must incorporate the ASP logo in a prominent location. - e.
-The ASP Board of Directors will approve the cover design. - f.
-An article of no more than 250 words describing the creation of the image must accompany photos appearing on the cover of In Sync. - g.
-The editor of In Sync will be appointed by the ASP Board of Directors and will serve as editor for a period of not less than 24 consecutive months.
+The name of the ASP news publication shall be AMERICAN SOCIETY OF PHOTOGRAPHERS MAGAZINE. - b.
+The newsletter will be produced quarterly. - c.
+Other than the issues featuring the new Fellows, the cover art will be decided upon by the Editor of the magazine.
+If there are new Fellows from the most recent Fellowship judging, a photo from the Fellowship portfolio will be used for the cover of the issue which features that particular fellowship portfolio and paper. - d.
+All covers of the ASP MAGAZINE must incorporate the ASP logo in a prominent location. - e.
+An article of no more than 250 words describing the creation of the image must accompany photos appearing on the cover of the ASP MAGAZINE. - f.
+The editor of the ASP MAGAZINE will be appointed by the ASP Board of Directors and will serve as editor for a period of not less than 24 consecutive months.
 The editor must be an ASP member in good standing.
 Re-appointment of same editor after the twenty-four months will be by mutual agreement of the current editor and the ASP board of Directors.
-The decision of the ASP Board of Directors will be final. - h.
+The decision of the ASP Board of Directors will be final. - g.
 The position of ASP editor will be a voluntary, unpaid position.
-Compensation to editor will be as follows: Ten (10) ASP service merits annually, complimentary registration at all revenue producing programs (providing registration does not impact ASP funds) and complimentary ASP membership with all benefits of regular membership for the duration as editor of In Sync. - i.
+Compensation to editor will be as follows: Ten (10) ASP service merits annually, complimentary registration at all revenue producing programs (providing registration does not impact ASP funds) and complimentary ASP membership with all benefits of regular membership for the duration as editor of the ASP MAGAZINE. - h.
 The editor is not responsible for soliciting advertisements for the newsletter.
-This is the
+This is the responsibility of the ASP executive director and the sponsorship committee. - i.
+The editor is not responsible for creating and designing advertisements for sustaining members or any other advertisers.
+The editor cannot guarantee the use of any specific fonts or copy not incorporated by the program used to produce the magazine (formerly